 The meals cost about P700 per pax.

-Now, it was my turn to enjoy the hammock while my companion received his massage.
+Now, it was my turn to enjoy the hammock while my companion received his massage at the rooftop of Oasis Resort & Spa.
 I brought along my bottle of red wine and chocolate pretzel, getting all ready for a night-time picnic and stargazing session.

-The chilly cold wind from Ilig Iligan Beach turned this place into a cool 25 degree celsius.
-“What a fantastic holiday”, I thought while making out the constellations.
-This was one of the best place to do star gazing.
+The chilly cold wind from Ilig Iligan Beach turned this place into a cool 25 degree Celsius.
+“What a fantastic holiday”, I thought while making out the star constellations.
+This was one of the best places to do star gazing.
 There were sooooo many sparkling stars!
 Thousands.
 Millions.
-You get it, it was uncountable. =)
+You get it, it reminded me of my stargazing experience onboard an overnight cruise at Halong Bay, Vietnam.

 That’s all for the Day 5.
 Stay tuned for the next post as we moved to stay in another part of Boracay and continued to have great fun!